 3. It can take up to an hour to grind just 40g of finished tea.

 As you can imagine, it takes quite a lot of leaf in order to make just a small amount of matcha powder.
 Matcha is ground into a very fine powder using stone mills.
 Other materials will cause too much friction which would negatively affect the taste of the tea.
 This is part of why you wouldn’t get the same results by throwing your leaves into a food processor or spice grinder.
-Check out the video below from +Aiya America Organic Matcha green tea to see the entire process:
+Check out the video below from Aiya to see the entire process: